ukmadlz/docs/docs/cli/migrations/overview.md

 ## Fetch Auto upgrade

-Cloudquery automatically attempts to upgrade providers when fetch is executed, this action can be disabled by passing the `--skip-schema-upgrade` flag.
+CloudQuery automatically attempts to upgrade providers when fetch is executed, this action can be disabled by passing the `--skip-schema-upgrade` flag.